CynthiaF77/docs.neatline.org/image-based-exhibits.md

 ## Creating an Image-based Exhibit

-To create an exhibit using an image base layer, follow the instructions for [Creating New Exhibits](creating-exhibits.html), using the following settings:
+To create an exhibit using an image base layer, follow the instructions for [Creating New Exhibits](creating-exhibits.html), using the following Exhibit Settings:

 ### Spatial Layers